hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

            - Specify the working directory for your app, or use the handy ``Select Path`` button below the text field to select it from a file browser.
+         * - Account (**sofia**)
+           - Select the credit account you want to deduct the credits from.
+The accounts associated with your VSC-id will be displayed in a drop-down menu.

 .. _choosing_your_resources: